Biden gets his infrastructure win and an education on a new Washington - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jeff Zeleny, Phil Mattingly, Manu Raju, Jessica Dean and Annie Grayer contributed to this report.
+CNN’s Jeff Zeleny, Phil Mattingly, Manu Raju, Jessica Dean, Annie Grayer, Arlette Saenz and Betsy Klein contributed to this report.

 Comments